cryptodude2000/BackOffice/README.md

 ![Product Gif](./src/assets/github/material-dashboard-pro-react.gif)

-Material Dashboard PRO React is a Premium Material-UI Admin created using [create-react-app](https://github.com/facebook/create-react-app) with a fresh, new design inspired by Google's Material Design.
+PanttyOn Mangement (Material Dashboard PRO React) is a Premium Material-UI Admin created using [create-react-app](https://github.com/facebook/create-react-app) with a fresh, new design inspired by Google's Material Design.
 We are very excited to introduce our take on the material concepts through an easy to use and beautiful set of components.
-Material Dashboard PRO React was built over the popular Material-UI framework.
+PanttyOn Mangement (Material Dashboard PRO React) was built over the popular Material-UI framework.

-Material Dashboard PRO React makes use of light, surface and movement.
+PanttyOn Mangement (Material Dashboard PRO React) makes use of light, surface and movement.
 The general layout resembles sheets of paper following multiple different layers, so that the depth and order is obvious.
 The navigation stays mainly on the left sidebar and the content is on the right inside the main panel.

-Material Dashboard PRO React comes with 7 color filter choices for the links of the Sidebar (`blue`, `green`, `orange`, `red`, `purple`, `rose`, `white`), 3 filter color choices for background of the Sidebar (`white`, `blue`, `black`), an option to have a background image on the Sidebar and 6 color filter choices the card headers (`blue`, `green`, `orange`, `red`, `purple`, `rose`).
+PanttyOn Mangement (Material Dashboard PRO React) comes with 7 color filter choices for the links of the Sidebar (`blue`, `green`, `orange`, `red`, `purple`, `rose`, `white`), 3 filter color choices for background of the Sidebar (`white`, `blue`, `black`), an option to have a background image on the Sidebar and 6 color filter choices the card headers (`blue`, `green`, `orange`, `red`, `purple`, `rose`).

-Material Dashboard PRO React was created with [create-react-app](https://github.com/facebook/create-react-app) and it uses a framework built by our friend [Olivier - Material-UI](https://github.com/mui-org/material-ui), who did an amazing job creating the backbone for the material effects, animations, ripples and transitions.
+PanttyOn Mangement (Material Dashboard PRO React) was created with [create-react-app](https://github.com/facebook/create-react-app) and it uses a framework built by our friend [Olivier - Material-UI](https://github.com/mui-org/material-ui), who did an amazing job creating the backbone for the material effects, animations, ripples and transitions.
 Big thanks to his team for the effort and forward thinking they put into it.

 #### Special thanks
 During the development of this dashboard, we have used many existing resources from awesome developers.
 We want to thank them for providing their tools open source: